 If you think any of the above apply to you and you would like to know more about how your benefits differ, please call the Pensions Helpline, or write to/email the Plan Secretary.
-The contact details are given on page 17 of the Booklet.
+The contact details are in the Booklet.